The method of harmonic balance

 The vector

-As the simplest example, let us first solve the harmonic oscillator in frequency space.
+As an example, let us first solve the harmonic oscillator in frequency space.
 The equation of motion is

 where